OctoLinkYT/totallyclasswork/README.md

-Galenite, the WIP next-generation network of games, programs, and proxies developed by the creator of [wholeworldcoding games] and QuietKid. classworketceterabyquietkid02876.wholeworldcoding.com
+Galenite, the WIP next-generation network of games, programs, and proxies developed by the creator of [wholeworldcoding games] and QuietKid. <br>
+Main link: classworketceterabyquietkid02876.wholeworldcoding.com